miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ### "signing" Parameter

-The "signing" parameter contains validation information required to validate the signing certificate used for the JWS signature.
+The value of the "signing" parameter is a BASE64URL-encoded JSON object containing validation information required to validate the signing certificate used for the JWS signature.

 The "signing" parameter is used to preserve PKIX validation information for the signing certificate.

-The value of the "signing" parameter is a BASE64URL-encoded JSON object containing a "validations" object.
+The decoded JSON object contained in the "signing" parameter contains a "validations" object.

-The "validations" object contained in the "signing" parameter uses the same structure as the "validations" object defined in ""validations" Object".
+The "validations" object contained in the "signing" parameter uses the same structure as the "validations" object defined in "validations" Object.

 The "signing" parameter is added to the "ltv" object in the unprotected header.

 Because the "signing" parameter is stored in the unprotected header, it is not directly protected by the JWS signature.

-However, it is protected by subsequent archive timestamps.
+However, it can later be protected by archive timestamps.

 The outer JSON object of the "signing" parameter is BASE64URL-encoded because it participates in archive timestamp hash input construction.

 This avoids ambiguity caused by JSON reserialization and enables deterministic reconstruction of archive timestamp hash inputs without requiring JSON canonicalization.

 However, DER-encoded PKIX-related binary objects contained within the embedded "validations" object use BASE64 encoding.

-### "timestamp" Object
+### "timestamp" Parameter

-The "timestamp" object contains timestamp information used to prove the existence of signatures, validation information, or archive information at a specific point in time.
+The value of the "timestamp" parameter is a BASE64URL-encoded JSON object containing timestamp information used to prove the existence of signatures, validation information, or archive information at a specific point in time.

 Timestamps are used to prove that target data existed prior to a specific point in time and to preserve signature validity during long-term validation.

-The structure of the "timestamp" object depends on the value of the "type" parameter.
+The structure of the decoded JSON object contained in the "timestamp" parameter depends on the value of the "type" parameter.

 #### "type" Parameter